-The Printer in my virtual office was working overtime spitting out the multiple copies of the presentation for the next day’s meeting.
-It had been a long time in the making, years in fact of strong no’s and unanswered calls.
-The prospect had resisted our products and services for what seemed like an eternity and now at last I was going to get to meet the prospect.
-Not just any meeting I was getting the whole kit and kaboodle, CFO, Senior Vice President of Operations, Senior Vice President of Marketing, and others would be present for the hour.
+The printer in my virtual office was working overtime, spitting out multiple copies of the presentation for the next day’s meeting.
+It had been a long time in the making, years, in fact, of strong no’s and unanswered calls.
+The prospect had resisted our products and services for what seemed like an eternity, and now, at last, I was going to get to meet the prospect.
+Not just any meeting, I was getting the whole kit, and kaboodle: CFO, Senior Vice President of Operations, Senior Vice President of Marketing, and others would be present for the hour.
 I was making sure that I had enough copies of the presentation, all 44 pages of it.
 I was not going to miss a trick.
-Now all I needed was for the printer to run out of ink and I would be really screwed.
+Now all I needed was for the printer to run out of ink, and I would be really screwed.

-As I touched down at the airport in the Prospects city, I was confident that I was on my game.
+As I touched down at the airport in the prospect’s city, I was confident that I was on my game.
 I had rehearsed in my brain every page in the deck, every page transition, every fact and number.
-I could sense the objections that might come my way, I was ready for battle.
-The settings for these sales calls is very similar throughout the country.
-With an audience of Senior Executives, we would be in a large conference room.
+I could sense the objections that might come my way and was ready for battle.
+The settings for these sales calls are very similar throughout the country.
+We would be in a large conference room with an audience of senior executives.
 I was led upstairs after I had time to thoroughly scan the various plaques and awards in the company display case in reception.
-I was picking up a few more clues, just like every good salesperson does on the inner workings of the organization they are visiting.
-The slow meandering walk to the conference room was filled with breaking the ice chatter that probably commented upon the glorious weather that part of the country was expierinceing…….in February.
+I was picking up a few more clues, just like every good salesperson does, on the inner workings of the organization they are visiting.
+The slow, meandering walk to the conference room was filled with breaking-the-ice chatter that probably commented upon the glorious weather that part of the country was experiencing in February.

-The Sales call began like many before, there were introductions and pleasantries, and a little bit of banter from me to soften up the room.
-At the head of the table was the key decision maker, the Chief Financial Officer.
-He was surrounded in descending order by those that reported to him.
-This CFO was a tall man, a rather imposing figure where the room clearly respected him and deferred to him on all matters.
-I sensed this and as I was taught, I made sure to direct a lot of the presentation to him directly with gestures and eye contact.
-At about Page 12 of the presentation I noticed that the CFO started to nod off, this despite the obvious coffee stains on his company issued golf shirt.
+The sales call began like many before, there were introductions and pleasantries and a little bit of banter from me to soften up the room.
+At the head of the table was the key decision maker, the Chief Financial Officer (CFO).
+He was surrounded in descending order by those reporting to him.
+This CFO was a tall man, a rather imposing figure, and the room clearly respected him and deferred to him on all matters.
+I sensed this, and as I was taught, I made sure to direct a lot of the presentation to him directly with gestures and eye contact.
+At about page 12 of the presentation, I noticed that the CFO started to nod off despite the obvious coffee stains on his company-issued golf shirt.
 His caffeine consumption had fallen victim to the half of a dead tree that camouflaged itself as a sales presentation that lay in front of him.